Dailymotion-Pro-Services/custom-embed-v2/meta_pip.md

 # Pip with metadata

-Dailymotion Custom Embed have an experimental component i.e., `metaPip`.
+Dailymotion Custom Embed has an experimental component i.e., `metaPip`.
 It shows pip with some metadata about the content video ( channel name, video title ).
-> ALthough, the best practice is to use defaut pip provided by player settings in [Partner HQ](https://www.dailymotion.com/partner/x1wzpns/embed/players)
+> ALthough, the best practice is to use default pip provided by player settings in [Partner HQ](https://www.dailymotion.com/partner/x1wzpns/embed/players)

 **To use this feature you must disable default pip from player settings in [Partner HQ](https://www.dailymotion.com/partner/x1wzpns/embed/players)**